 Changes to the configuration made by the administrator.
 UTM objects such as program units, transaction codes, clients, LU6.1 connections, printers or user IDs can be added, modified or in some cases deleted from the configuration while the application is running.
 To do this, it is necessary to create separate administration programs which use the functions of the program interface for administration.
-The WinAdmin administration program or the WebAdmin administration program can be used to do this, or separate administration programs must be created that utilize the functions of the administration program interface.
+The WinAdmin administration programs must be created that utilize the functions of the administration program interface.